Does health insurance pay for varicose vein treatment?

 Who is at risk for varicose veins?

-Conditions contributing to varicose veins include genetics, obesity, pregnancy, hormonal changes at menopause, work or hobbies requiring extended standing, and past vein diseases such as thrombophlebitis (i.e. inflammation of a vein as a blood clot forms.)
-Women suffer from varicose veins more than men, and the incidence increases to 50% of people over age 50.
+Conditions contributing to varicose veins include genetics, obesity, pregnancy, hormonal changes during menopause, work or hobbies requiring extended standing, and past vein diseases such as thrombophlebitis (i.e. inflammation of a vein as a blood clot forms.)
+In addition, women suffer from varicose veins more than men, and the incidence increases to 50% for people over age 50.

 What are the symptoms?

-Varicose veins may ache, and feet and ankles may swell towards day’s end, especially in hot weather.
+Varicose veins can cause an achy feeling while feet and ankles may swell towards the end of the day.
 Varicose veins can get sore and inflamed, causing redness of the skin around them.
-In some cases, patients may develop venous ulcerations.
+In some advanced cases, patients may develop venous ulcerations.

 What is the short term treatment for varicose veins?

 ESES (pronounced SS) is an easy way to remember the conservative approach.
 It stands for Exercise Stockings Elevation and Still.
 Exercising, wearing compression hose, elevating and resting the legs will not make the veins go away or necessarily prevent them from worsening because the underlying disease (venous reflux) has not been addressed.
 However, it may provide some symptomatic relief.
 Weight reduction is also helpful.
 If there are inflamed areas or an infection, topical antibiotics may be prescribed.
 If ulcers develop, medication and dressings should be changed regularly.
 There are also potentially longer-term treatment alternatives for visible varicose veins, such as sclerotherapy and phlebectomy.

 A chemical injection, such as a saline or detergent solution, is injected into a vein causing it to “spasm” or close up.
 Other veins then take over its work.
 These injections may bring only temporary success as varicose veins frequently recur.
 It is most effective on smaller surface veins, less than 1-2mm in diameter.

 What is ambulatory phlebectomy?